getfem/getfem/doc/sphinx/source/userdoc/model.rst

 where :math:`h \in V_h` .

-In order to compute such a projection, one choose to interpolate :math:`\varepsilon^{n}` and :math:`\varepsilon^{n+1}` directly on :math:`\sigma` dofs to make sure that the sum will be correctly computed, then to compute the projection on each dofs of :math:`\sigma` and finally to interpolate the result on the dofs of u for the integration and the assembly.
+In order to compute such a projection, one chooses to interpolate :math:`\varepsilon^{n}` and :math:`\varepsilon^{n+1}` directly on :math:`\sigma` dofs to make sure that the sum will be correctly computed, then to compute the projection on each dofs of :math:`\sigma` and finally to interpolate the result on the dofs of u for the integration and the assembly.